ws333/iases3frontends/README.md

 - The sc field is incremented and the sd field updated for a contact when the user sends an email to that contact.

 - The goal is to keep the local contacts list in sync with the online contacts list while retaining the local stats.
-I.e. sc should always reflect the true sent count to the respective contact, no matter if the contact is active or deleted.
+The value in sc should always reflect the true sent count to the respective contact, no matter whether the contact is active or deleted.
 This is accomplished by...
-  - Updating all local ContactsI3C fields on app start/refresh expect for sd, sc, dd, cf1 and cf2 to retain the local stats.
+  - Updating all local ContactsI3C fields on app start/refresh except for sd, sc, dd, cf1 and cf2 to retain the local stats.
   - If IndexedDB active contacts contains contacts not in fetched online contacts AND the contact has sc > 0, those contacts are moved from IndexedDB active contacts to IndexedDB deleted contacts, setting field dd to Date.now(), while retaining the other fields.

 - The stats are calculated by combining both active and deleted contacts from IndexedDB.